-Less Than or Equal to 5 Gallons.
-Nonrefillable container.
+Less Than or Equal to 5 Gallons: Nonrefillable container.
 D0 NOT reuse or refill this container.
 Offer for recycling if available.
 Triple rinse container (or equivalent) promptly after emptying.
 Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank and drain for 10 seconds after the flow begins to drip.
 Fill the container 1/4 full with water and recap.
 Shake for 10 seconds.
 Pour rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
 Drain for 10 seconds after the flow begins to drip.
 Repeat this procedure two more times.
-Then offer for recycling if available or reconditionin of appropriate or puncture and dispose of in a sanitary landfill or by incineration.
+Then offer for recycling if available or reconditioning if appropriate or puncture and dispose of in a sanitary landfill or by incineration.

-Greater Than 5 Gallons.
-Refillable container.
+Greater Than 5 Gallons: Refillable container.
 Refill this container with pesticide only.
-D0 NOT reuse this container for any other purpose.
+DO NOT reuse this container for any other purpose.
 Cleaning the container before final disposal is the responsibility of the person disposing of the container.
 Cleaning before refilling is the responsibility of the refiller.
 To clean the container before final disposal, empty the remaining contents from this container into application equipment or mix tank.
 Fill the container about 10% full with water.
 Agitate vigorously or recirculate water with the pump for two minutes.
-Pour or pump rinsate into application equipment or rinsate collection system Repeat this rinsing procedure two more times.
+Pour or pump rinsate into application equipment or rinsate collection system Repeat this rinsing or occedure two more times.

-For Bulk and Mini-Bulk Containers.
-Refillable container.
+For Bulk and Mini-Bulk Containers: Refillable container.
 Refill this container with pesticide only.
 DO NOT use this container for any other purpose.
-Cleaning the container before final disposal is the responsibility of the person disposal, ompty the remaining contents from this container into application equipment or mix tank.
+Cleaning the container before final disposal is the responsibility of the person disposing of the container.
+Cleaning before refilling is the responsibility of the person refilling.
+To clean container before final disposal, empty the remaining contents from this container into application equipment or mix tank.
 Fill the container about 10% full with water.
 Agitate vigorously or recirculate water with the pump for 2 minutes.
 Pour or pump rinsate into application equipment or rinsate collection system.
 Repeat this rinsing procedure two more times.
 Then offer for recycling if available or puncture and dispose of in a sanitary landfill, or by incineration, or by other procedures allowed by State and local authorities.